ruby-gnome/ruby-gnome/README.md

 Ruby bindings for GNOME

-This is a set of bindings for the GNOME 3.x and 4.x libraries to use from Ruby that allow you to write graphical user interaces in ruby.
+This is a set of bindings for the GNOME 3.x and 4.x libraries to use from Ruby that allows you to write graphical user interfaces in Ruby.

 ## Installation Instructions for gtk3 and gtk4